Introduction: My Foam Built Micro Camper

 Step 15: Attaching the Walls

 Another key component is the AC unit.
-No one out there has really done any of the how to info or steps on that.
-So l intend to cover it here. more to come...
+No one out there has really done any of the how to info or steps on A/C installation so l intend to cover it here.

 l added a diagram showing the rough opening for the A/C unit, and another for the A/C cover. l used left over foam board to make the cover. l wanted it to be strong but light weight. l used gorilla glue to fasten it together. l inserted bambo skewers to pin it together and hold all the corners in place while the glue sets up. l also taped it to keep the pieces held firmly together. lastly l placed bricks on the front piece for added pressure.